A (markets) journal of the plague year | MarketScreener

 APRIL FALLS

-Stock markets were beginning to recover in April but the shocks did not stop.
-Oil went negative for the first time ever, dropping as low as minus $40 a barrel as oil producers began to fear storage capacity could run out.
+Stock markets were beginning to recover in April, but the shocks did not stop.
+Oil went negative for the first time ever, dropping as low as minus $40 a barrel, as oil producers began to fear storage capacity could run out.

-It did not last long though.
+It did not last long, though.
 By the end of April it was back up to almost $20 a barrel and is now back above $50 - a 220% gain for anyone brave enough to dive in - although it is still down nearly 25% for the year as a whole.

 (Graphic: The 2020 oil price crash -